dwoodjr/drexel-courses/GMAP 395/Module 2/GMAP 395 - ASN 2 - Brief.md

 > [!summary] Assignment Breakdown
 >
 > - **Part 1: Shader Creation**
->     Design and implement dynamic shaders to achieve real-time visual effects for your asset.
+>     Design and implement dynamic shader(s) to achieve real-time visual effects for your asset.
 > - **Part 2: Interactive Material Application**
->     Use the shaders and materials from `Part 1`, to create a real-time feedback based on a game event.
+>     Use the shaders and materials from `Part 1`, to create a real-time feedback based on an animation or simulated game event.

 ---

 ## Assignment Details

-### Theme: Something from the Void
+### Theme: So What About Tomorrow?

-> [!question] Shader Inspiration from the Void
+> [!question] Shader Inspiration from the theme
-> Explore the theme by crafting shaders and materials that evoke mystery, emptiness, or cosmic energy.
+> Explore the theme by crafting shader(s) and materials that evoke "utopia," futurism, or something more mechanically oriented like blowing wind.
 Examples include:
 > - A swirling galaxy effect on a portal or artifact.
 > - A glowing material with pulsating patterns and emissive highlights.
 > - Transparency effects to mimic glass-like or ethereal surfaces.